 5. brush up on the latest industry trends

 Before you begin any hiring process, you'll want to do some research to get a feel for the trends shaping the outlook for the role in question.
 Why?
-To know where the field is headed so you can factor it into your own hiring decisions.
+To know where the field is headed so you can factor them into your own hiring decisions.
 (Trust us, these things will come up.
-You're not just hiring for today, but for the future, as well.)
+You're not just hiring for today, but for the future as well.)

 To start, here are a few trends playing out in the engineering industry and — more specifically — the role of automation and robotics engineers.

 - More than six percent growth is forecast for automation and robotics engineers by 2029.

 - The focus of these roles has shifted significantly, away from scientific research and development — the norm just five years ago — and toward commercial applications.

 - Job opportunities for robotics engineers have increased 177 percent during the last five years, but salaries have only gone up seven percent.
 (Translation: These pros may already seem expensive to hire, but salaries are likely to rise in 2020 and beyond.)

 6. choose your channels to find candidates

 Automation and robotics engineers are in high demand nationwide, and with trained engineers across all disciplines making up less than two percent of the overall U.S. labor force, hiring these experts is only going to get more difficult.
-And not only are they going to be hard to find, and they're certainly not easily interchangeable — making it critical that you make the right hire the first time around.
+And not only are they going to be hard to find, they're certainly not easily interchangeable — making it critical that you make the right hire the first time around.